Shalmankursheeth/tailortalk-ai-drive-agent/README.md

 ## 🤖 How the Agent Works

-1. User sends a natural language message
+1. User sends a natural language message via Streamlit
 2. LangGraph agent passes it to Groq LLM
 3. LLM decides which tool to call (`drive_search`, `list_all_files`, or `get_file_details`)
 4. Tool converts the request into a valid Google Drive API query